 a.
-The AS Board of Directors may submit any referendum to the students for approval by ballot by the candidate filing period deadline [4:00 p.m. on 04/03/2012].
-Referendums thus submitted shall be included on the ballot during the regularly scheduled election.
+The AS Board of Directors may submit any referendum to the students for approval by ballot and all materials required in the referendum filing packet to the Program Assistant for the AS Board of Directors by the candidate filing period deadline [4:00 p.m. on 4/87/20154].
+Referenda thus submitted shall be included on the ballot during the regularly scheduled election.